 The association between self-regulated learning and PBL makes logical and intuitive sense, and it is also a link that has repeatedly been made many times in the research literature (e.g. English and Kitsantas, 2013; Stefanou et al., 2013).
 However, PBL is a broad church – it means different things to different people – and, as might be expected, research looking at the impact of PBL on academic outcomes reveals a mixed picture (Condliffe et al., 2017).

 For example, a recent randomised controlled trial looked at the effect of PBL on literacy among Year 7 students (Menzies et al., 2016).
 This study found that PBL had ‘no clear impact on either literacy… or student engagement with school and learning’ (p.
 4), and that ‘project-based learning may have had a negative impact on the literacy attainment of pupils entitled to free school meals’ (p.
 4).
 However, this study begs the question: why should PBL help pupils develop their literacy skills?
-Some things lend themselves more to A method of instruction in which concepts or skills are taught using explicit teaching techniques, such as demonstrations or lectures, and are practised until fully understood by each student, and the teaching of literacy surely falls into this category.
+Some things lend themselves more to direct instruction, and the teaching of literacy surely falls into this category.
 If reading and writing is your goal, put the PBL down and teach them how to read and write!

 When the aim is to develop the skills of self-regulated learning, rather than teaching subject content, there is evidence that PBL can be effective at improving outcomes – including academic subject learning.
 For example, for my PhD I carried out an 8-year evaluation of a Learning to Learn curriculum that centrally featured PBL as part of a wider ‘complex intervention’.
 This evaluation found that the Learning to Learn programme led to significant learning gains across the curriculum at GCSE, with accelerated gains among students from disadvantaged backgrounds (Mannion, 2018).
 These findings align with previous research reporting a positive overall relationship between self-regulation and academic achievement (Duckworth et al., 2009).
 Elsewhere, research has found that problem-based learning – closely related to PBL – is associated with improved long-term retention of content knowledge, problem-solving and attitudes to learning (Strobel and van Barneveld, 2009; Walker and Leary, 2009).